 Children will be taken off the SEND register when progress is consistent, and targets/outcomes have been achieved.
+This will be done following a review meeting with parents, child and school staff.

 Who else could support your child with SEND?